Hydrar/vulkan-overlay/README.md

 This installs a basic SDK, taken from [here](https://bugs.gentoo.org/show_bug.cgi?id=574886), it's the v2 ebuild.
 It's a start, but it needs a lot more work.
 See below.

+### app-misc/vulkan-docs

+Installs the developer man pages and the API specification (in PDF form).

+N.B: I really wasn't sure which category this should go into.

 ## Vulkan

 IMPORTANT!
 To get Vulkan to work, you need to set DRI to 3! i.e. my ```/etc/X11/xorg.conf.d/10-device.conf```: